babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 ### **IMPORTANT**
 - If you want to execute a SQL Batch in `.txt` input files, you will need to specify the batch in a single line without the `GO` batch separator.
 This is needed because for `.txt` files, the test framework treates every line as a standalone statement/command that can be executed against the server.
-- You CANNOT club functionalities of different file types.
+- You CANNOT group functionalities from a different file type.
 For example, you cannot execute prep-exec statements (functionality of `.txt` input file) in a `.mix` file.

 ## Adding tests
 The test framework consumes `.sql`, `.txt` and `.mix` files as input (discussed above) and uses them to generate the output (.out) files.